 - Delta – 500 miles/rental ($0.075 per rental day)

-For a 7 day rental, I’d earn the most points with Delta or Southwest.
-However I’d be paying a $5.00 fee if I choose to get Southwest points and only $0.52 if I get Delta SkyMiles.
+For a 7 day rental, you’ll earn the most points with Delta, Frontier or Southwest.
+However, you’d have to pay a $7.00 fee to get Southwest points, $5.25 for Frontier and only $0.52 for Delta SkyMiles.

 Should you earn rental credits or frequent flyer miles for National car rentals?
 There’s no simple answer to this question.
 There are several variables to consider, such as the length of rental, how frequently you rent from National and how much you value airline miles over free rental days.
 I’d choose to get Delta SkyMiles for my rental but it might not be the best choice for you.
 As always, Your Mileage May Vary.